engineerjoe440/stanley-solutions-blog/content/photos-in-the-nick-of-time-at-stac.md

 I'm a bit of a sap, so I want to end on this sappy note.
 Think of that what you will.

 It's hard to believe that nine years ago was *my* first time attending this conference as a youth, myself.
 That year was a wild and wonderful ride; I learned so much.
-That was also Dr. Lindstrom's first year as the Idaho State 4-H Director.
+That was also Dr. Jim Lindstrom's first year as the Idaho State 4-H Director.

 <img src="{attach}/images/stac-2022/DSC_0925.JPG" style="width: 100%; margin: 10px;" align="right" alt="Dr. Lindstrom">